 If you feel that you can offer your assistance to the CBM as a Field Worker, complete the following steps:

-- Go to the Members section of the CBM website
+- Go to the Members section of the CBM website and click on “register now” or click here to go directly to the registration page.

 - After a couple of days you will then be able to log in and then complete the Field Worker application tab and fill in the form.
 If a paper form is required please download.